91st Division (United States): Order of battle

+Combat chronicle

-Then, the division, now under Major General William G. Livesay, departed for the European Continent on 3 April 1944.
+Major General William G. Livesay being the commander, the division departed for the European Continent on 3 April 1944.
 There, on the Italian Front, the 361st Regimental Combat Team was detached to participate in the battles for Rome and the Arno River.
 It became the first formation of the U.S. Fifth Army to reach the river.
 In September 1944, the division crossed the Sieve River, outflanked the famous Gothic Line, and captured the Futa Pass.
-For its part in combat, the division was awarded the North Apennines, Po Valley and Rome-Arno campaign streamers.
+Beginning from the middle of April 1945, the division, along with its II Corps sister units, pushed forward against the units of German XIV Panzer Corps as part of Operation Grapeshot.

 The division returned to the United States where it was inactivated at Camp Rucker, Alabama, in December 1945.
-Two members were awarded the Medal of Honor during the war, Roy W. Harmon and Oscar G. Johnson.